Tarong power stations

 GENERAL MANAGER: SOUTHERN GENERATION

-Mick Joy is the General Manager of Southern Generation for Stanwell Corporation based at Tarong Power Stations and has an impressive 25-year career in Queensland’s energy industry.
+Mick Joy is General Manager of Southern Generation at Stanwell, based at Tarong Power Stations.
+He brings more than 25 years of experience in Queensland’s energy sector.

 Meet John Carey